facebookresearch/fairseq2/doc/source/tutorials/end_to_end_fine_tuning.rst

 **Step 1: Convert fairseq2 checkpoint to XLFormer checkpoint**

-The first step is to use the fairseq2 command-line (CLI) tool to convert the fairseq2 checkpoint to an XLF checkpoint.
+The first step is to use the fairseq2 command-line (:ref:`basics-cli`) tool to convert the fairseq2 checkpoint to an XLF checkpoint.
 The command structure is as follows:

 .. code-block:: bash